 However, because Dock Extras took up too much space within users' docks, Apple began migrating Dock Extra features to the Mac OS X menu bar, where they appeared as Menu Extras.
 As of Mac OS X 10.2, DOCK files and Dock Extras became obsolete and unsupported, as all Dock Extras had been replaced by Menu Extras.

-How do I open a DOCK file?
+How to open a DOCK file

 On a PC running Mac OS X 10.2 or earlier, you can use a DOCK file to add a Dock Extra to your PC's dock.
 To do so, drag the DOCK file to your dock.
 The Dock Extra your DOCK file contains will then be added to your dock.